neaorin/azure-sql-hol/CreateDatabase.md

 2. Select SQL server authentication, provide the required login information, and then click **OK** to log in.

-3. After you are authenticated as **ServerAdmin**, type the following query in the query editor pane.
+3. After you are authenticated as admin, type the following query in the query editor pane.

 ```sql
 SELECT @@VERSION